skieffer/gremlite/README.rst

 * ``union``

-  - 0 or more traversals: produce a concatenation of all the results at which these traversals arrive.
+  - 0 or more traversals: produce all the results produced by these traversals, in the order given.
     (Repeats are *not* eliminated.)

 * ``until``